TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 Fetching the products from the repository
 =========================================

-As we want to display a list of all products in our inventory, we can use the method :php:`findAll()` of the repository to fetch them.
+As a list of all products should be displayed in our inventory, the method :php:`findAll()` of the repository is used to fetch them.
-:php:`findAll()` is  implemented in class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`, the parent class of our repository.
+:php:`findAll()` is  implemented in class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`,
+the parent class of our repository.

 .. index::